further-external/Verizon-Digital-Ready-GA4/Data Layer Events/Register Event.md

 |user_data.user_id|string|When authenticated, set to the UUID of the user currently logged in to the site.
 When on guest experience \(non-authenticated\), set value to empty string.|Use the UUID when a user is authenticated.
 Set to empty when not authenticated.|||||||

 ## Attached Notes
-<p>This should be added to the "sign up for event" button on in-person registration pages and the "enroll" button on virtual pages.</p>
 <p>There is a max length of 500 chars for the parameter values.</p>